 While the holes became smaller, they were creating a wind tunnel effect.
 This, in turn, was causing the valve in her heart to leak more.
-“Overtime, there could be worsening damage to her aortic valve,” explained Dr. Baker-Smith.
+Over time, there could be worsening damage to her aortic valve.

 Repairing Stella Grace's Heart

-In December 2016, when Stella Grace was 2 years old, Dr. Baker-Smith discussed her case with cardiac surgeon Sunjay Kaushal, MD, PhD.
+In December 2016, when Stella Grace was 2 years old, her cardiologist discussed her case with cardiac specialists at UM Children's Hospital.
 They determined that it was necessary to close the hole to prevent further damage to her heart over time.